sanjeevlcc/word-camp2026/README.md

 ## 🛠️ Deployment Scripts

-### 1. WordPress Instance 1 (Standard Network)
+### 1. WordPress Instance 1
-This script creates a custom bridge network named `wpnet` to allow the WordPress container to communicate with the MySQL container by name.
+This script creates a default  bridge  to allow the WordPress container to communicate with the MySQL container by name.

 ```bash